Symphony No. 6 (Langgaard): Inspiration

 Originally, the work was purely abstract and carried no subtitles nor programs.
-In an interview for Danish newspaper B.T. on January 1922, he was asked what he wanted to achieve with his art to which Langgaard replied:
+In an interview for Danish newspaper B.T. in January 1922, he was asked what he wanted to achieve with his art to which Langgaard replied:

 I want enlargement, expansion.
 The human spirit longs for expansion, but in the way that music has developed through history, it cannot express what is relevant nowadays, what all of us are taken with (eternal longing).
 No, music is limited by its present tonal system, major and minor.

-Langgaard added the following program on autumn 1927, alongside the "Dance Macabre".
+Langgaard added the following program in autumn 1927, alongside the "Dance Macabre".

 A gentle, ethereal motif sounds in eternity, enters the struggle of existence, is tormented, raped, spoiled; recovers, and desperately engages in an endless fight as between knives, and finally — bleeding and completely dizzy and confused but erect (tempered) and determined (honed) returns to eternity.

 Shortly before publication, the composer proposed the new subtitle "Beneath the Heavens", and offered a scriptural passage in the Epistle to the Ephesians, Chapter VI, verse 12, which says: "For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places."

 This first explicitly religious narrative was expanded upon, conceptualizing the whole piece as a struggle between good and evil.
 In a program note of 21 January 1949, Langgaard exposes the following programme: